PTM activists, troops clash in NWA

 In the exchange of fire, the individuals who attacked the post lost their lives and 10 got injured.

-All the injured were evacuated to the military hospital for treatment, the ISPR added.
+All injured were evacuated to the military hospital for treatment, the ISPR added.

 The ISPR also said that Ali Wazir along with eight individuals was arrested, while Mohsin Javed was at large after inciting the crowd.